-15 Free DIY Bed Frame Plans [All Sizes]
+15 Spectacular DIY Bed Frame Plans You Can Make Today (with Pictures)

 You don’t always realize this, but your bed is the piece of furniture you spend the most time in.
 In fact, most people spend about one-third of their days in it.
 So, it’s understandable that you’d want to customize your bed to suit your personality.
 Either you want it to fit into the general decor scheme of your bedroom, or you want it to have features to maximize your comfort when you’re in it.
 Whether it’s designing it to look like the rest of your bedroom set or adding lights so that you can read before you drift off, you want the right bed for you.

 That’s why learning how to build a bed frame is a very attractive DIY project.
 You can either spend precious hours scouring stores or looking for pre-fabricated models to order off the internet and assemble in your home.
 Or, you can save yourself quite a few bucks and follow these plans available for free on the internet.
 We’ve got a range to suit just about every need, from simple pallet-wood twin beds to luxurious kings.
 Since you’re already in a DIY mood, don’t be afraid to freelance these designs if you feel confident.

 1. Herringbone bed plan from Jens Blah Blah Blog

 Despite it being a DIY design, this bed looks like you spent a lot of money buying it from a furniture store.
 Its design says sophisticated but comfortable, modern but a little bit classic, too.
 But you’ll know that not only did you build it by hand but that the price was also made to fit a budget.
 The best thing comes in knowing that you made what you’re sleeping on, which is about as satisfying a feeling as it gets.